-The Floor Conduct Committee shall be responsible for resolving pit space disputes that are not resolved by the Pit Committee.
-The committee shall conduct summary proceedings for alleged violations of Rule 514.
+The Floor Conduct Committee shall conduct summary proceedings for alleged violations of Rule 514.
 Floor Conduct Committee members shall participate in the resolution of quotation change requests pursuant to the Quotation Change Procedures set forth in the Interpretations & Special Notices Section of Chapter 5.
-The Floor Conduct Committee shall have jurisdiction to conduct summary proceedings for violations of, and assess penalties in accordance with, Exchange Rules.
+The Floor Conduct Committee shall have jurisdiction to conduct summary proceedings for violations of, and assess penalties in accordance with, Exchange Reules.
 The procedures contained in Rule 409 shall govern summary proceedings.